sqlmapproject/sqlmap/Usage.md

 ### Parse target addresses from piped-input (i.e. `stdin`)

-Even though sqlmap already has capabilities for target crawling, in case that user has other preferences for such task, he can provide the target addresses as a piped-in input directly from some other tool of choice (e.g. [waybackurls](https://github.com/tomnomnom/waybackurls)).
+Even though sqlmap already has capabilities for target crawling, in case the user has other preferences for such task, he can provide the target addresses as a piped-in input directly from some other tool of choice (e.g. [waybackurls](https://github.com/tomnomnom/waybackurls)).
 It should be noted that links will be automatically parsed from such content, thus there are no constraints for input format.

 For example: